gewarren/cleanrepo/README.md

 CleanRepo.exe -l -r -d c:\repos\visualstudio-docs-pr\docs\ide
 ```

+> [!TIP]
+> Some redirect targets are themselves redirected to yet another target.
+For this reason, it's recommended to run the `CleanRepo.exe -l -r` command repeatedly until it no longer finds any links to redirected topics.

-Search recursively for topics that appear more than once in one or more TOC files:
+Search recursively for topics that appear more than once in a TOC file:

 ```
 CleanRepo.exe -m -d c:\repos\visualstudio-docs-pr\docs\ide